Professor Elizabeth Hanson

 I welcome graduate students working on a wide range of topics related to Renaissance English literature and to the politics of literary education in any period.
 I have supervised two dissertations directly related to the “education revolution” project and funded several research assistants whose duties, in one case, included archival research in London.
 Here is a complete list of my supervisions since 2000:

 - Ian Maness, “Militant Nostalgia: Anachronism and Chivalric Ideals in Early Modern England” (in progress)

-- Jelena Marelj, “Recharacterizing Shakespearean Character” (in progress; co-supervision with Marta Straznicky)
+- Jelena Marelj, “Recharacterizing Shakespearean Character” (2013; co-supervision with Marta Straznicky)

 - Irene Bom, “Margaret Cavendish’s Epistemology” (in progress)

 - Emily Anglin, “Melancholia and the Universities in Seventeenth Century England” (2011)

 - Eric Carlson, “Early Modern Cultural Capital: from Rhetoric to Literature in the Early Modern University” (2009)